Speed king Sam Bennett wins Paris-Nice opener - RFI

 There was bad news for Ineos as Richie Porte fell with 30km to go and pulled out on stage 1 of his first race on his return to Dave Brailsford's team.

+Porte's fellow Australian Michael Matthews won five seconds of bonus points in the two intermediate sprints and ended the day third in the overall standings despite getting caught behind the fall in the final dash for the line.

+On a cold sunny day there were plenty of roadside fans out in support, especially as the race covered the same 50km loop twice in the final part of proceedings.

-Monday's second stage is a 188km run from Oinville-sur-Montcient outside Paris towards Amilly as the 1,200km event known as 'the Race to the Sun' begins its long slog South.
+Monday's second stage is a 188km run from Oinville-sur-Montcient outside Paris towards Amilly as the 1,207km event known as 'the Race to the Sun' begins its long slog South.

+Paris-Nice tries to roll all the challenges of a Grand Tour into eight testing stages and is an early marker of who is hot and who is not.

 © 2021 AFP